 This irresistible Chinese candelabra was discovered by plant hunter George Forrest while exploring Yunnan’s Li-Chiang mountain range on a 1906 collecting trip.
-A textural basal green clump of large, finely serrated lanceolate foliage plus upright slightly curving sturdy stems host the stylish, whorled rosy carmine flowers that exhibit varied floral tints, yellowish orange eyes and frosty-looking calyces.
+A textural basal green clump of large, finely serrated lanceolate foliage plus upright slightly curving sturdy stems host stylish, whorled rosy-carmine flowers that exhibit varied floral tints, yellowish orange eyes and frosty-looking calyces.
 Undemanding Primula beesiana promises a prismatic presence, especially when massed in a bright moist border or at water’s edge.

 Size: 12" – 18" high x 12" – 15" wide.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.

 Other selections in this genus:

 - Primula ‘Blue Sapphire’